-Like other drugs that inhibit prostaglandin synthetase activity, Zac (Diclofenac Sodium) and other NSAIDs can precipitate bronchospasm if administered to patients suffering from, or with a previous history of bronchial asthma.
+Like other drugs that inhibit prostaglandin synthetase activity, diclofenac sodium and other NSAIDs can precipitate bronchospasm if administered to patients suffering from, or with a previous history of bronchial asthma.

-Female fertility
+Female fertility:

-The use of Diclofenac may impair female fertility and is not recommended in women attempting to conceive.
-In women who may have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of diclofenac should be considered (see section 4.6 Pregnancy and Lactation).
+The use of Diclofenac Sodium may impair female fertility and is not recommended in women attempting to conceive.
+In women who may have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of Diclofenac Sodium should be considered (see section 4.6 Pregnancy and Lactation).